Dennis Lee, MD

 - Find a local Gastroenterologist in your town

-What are the symptoms and signs of cirrhosis?
+What are the signs and symptoms of cirrhosis?

 Patients with cirrhosis may have few or no symptoms and signs of liver disease.
 Some of the symptoms may be nonspecific, that is, they don't suggest that the liver is their cause.
 Some of the more common symptoms and signs of cirrhosis include: